AduragbemiOyinlola/Churn/README.md

 ## **INTRODUCTION**

-The dataset contains information about seven thousand and forty-three(7,043) customers and twenty-one(21) features describing themselves and the service the telecom company provided them.
+The dataset contains information about seven thousand forty-three(7,043) customers and twenty-one(21) features describing themselves and the service the telecom company provided them.

 The dataset in this notebook includes information about
 - Customers who left the last month - the column is called Churn.
-- Services that each customer has signed up for - phone, multiple line, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
+- Services that each customer has signed up for - phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
 - Customer account information - how long they've been a customer, contract, payment method, paperless billing, monthly charges, and total charges.
 - Demographic info about customers - gender and if they have partners and dependents.